 One of the town’s seasoned ghost hunters believes the Cosmopolitan Hotel to be the most active supernatural site in both Arizona and California.
 Advanced reservations are typically encouraged due to the hotel’s popularity.
 The beautiful courtyard, friendly staff sporting Old Town attire, and charming rooms drenched in heritage bring guests from all over the world seeking historic adventure.
 Each room offers intriguing guest journal entries to ignite the imagination and Room 7 boasts a brilliant copper tub to soak one’s scares away after a heart-wrenching sleep.

 The bar downstairs offers quirky characters, delightful conversations, tall drinks, and esquites, a tasty Mexican street-corn dish.
 The short stroll around Old Town is flooded with gift shops, museums, historical sites, and Mexican restaurants.
-Among many mysterious spots are San Diego’s first courthouse, complete with a noose and swirling suspicion, and the Wells Fargo museum where visitors are encouraged to examine the differing weights of valuable minerals such as silver, gold, and copper.
+Among many mysterious spots, are San Diego’s first courthouse, complete with a noose and swirling suspicion.
 When the businesses of Old Town close down at 9:00 pm, all that’s left is the ghostly nightlife to stimulate the senses.